 Long service leave does not accrue during unpaid parental leave or other unpaid leave granted to a worker.

 The rate of long service leave accrual differed prior to 1972.
-If your employment pre-dates 1972 please call our Help Centre on 1300 365 255.
+If your employment pre-dates 1972 please contact us at firstname.lastname@example.org or call our Help Centre on 1300 365 255.

 An entitlement to long service leave only arises when your service is continuous.